System Architecture

 Note: Each scrape only transfers the current value of every time series of a target to Prometheus, so the scrape interval determines the final sampling frequency of the stored data.
 The target processes do not retain any historical metrics data themselves.

 You can also configure the Prometheus server to generate alerts based on the collected data.
 However, Prometheus does not send alert notifications directly to humans.
 Instead, it forwards the raw alerts to the Prometheus Alertmanager, which runs as a separate service.
-The Alertmanager may receive alerts from multiple (or all) Prometheus servers in the organization, and provides a central place to group, aggregate, and route those alerts.
-Finally, it sends out notifications via email, Slack, PagerDuty, or other notification services.
+A single Alertmanager will often receive alerts from multiple (or all) Prometheus servers in an organization and provides a central place to group, throttle, and route those alerts.
+Finally, the Alertmanager sends out notifications via email, Slack, PagerDuty, or other notification services.